SCRT-HQ/VaporShell/docs/glossary/Add-VSRDSOptionGroupOptionSetting.md

----
-layout: glossary
-title: Add-VSRDSOptionGroupOptionSetting
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSRDSOptionGroupOptionSetting

 ## SYNOPSIS
-Adds an AWS::RDS::OptionGroup.OptionSetting resource property to the template
+Adds an AWS::RDS::OptionGroup.OptionSetting resource property to the template.
+The OptionSetting property type specifies the value for an option within an OptionSetting property.

 ## SYNTAX